bwoshea/enzo-e-dockerfile/DOCKER_NOTES.md

 [bind mount](https://docs.docker.com/storage/bind-mounts/) to create a directory that exists on both the host computer and in the Docker image.
-You have to actually make the local directory before you make a bind mount, and then you point toward it when you run the docker image.
+You have to actually make the local directory before you make a bind mount, and then you point toward it when you run the Docker image.
 An example of how to do so is below, which makes a new directory `enzo-e-data` in your current working directory (but it does not have to be!) and then starts the container we've already created